 Don’t underestimate the walking tour or getting public transport.
 While a big shiny bus might be a comfy, cosy option, why not see if you can build your own city sightseeing plan and use local transport to reduce you environmental footprint.
 While not suitable for everyone, walking tours or self guided walks can really help you see a new city up close and appreciate the local atmosphere much more than from the bus window.
 Tourism boards will regularly have city passes or tourist cards that include transport options as well as attractions so check these out as a great way of reducing your environmental impact whilst traveling.
 Feeling energetic?
 Bike hire might be for you!

 Do you really need three different tourist maps, two region guides and a brochure for every attraction in the city?
 Cut down how many leaflets you pick up at the airport.
 Most of us carry a smart phone so save info onto it, download maps or a local tourism app or if you’d rather have a paper copy, why not return it to the stand after you’ve used it if it’s still in good condition.
-If it’s utilise a recycling bin.
+If it’s not in the best shape, utilise a recycling bin.

 Seeking out responsible animal encounters